-Even at this time when talented people are more available than they have been in years, it is still difficult to land top talent.
-Why?
+Why is it difficult to land top talent?
 Because top talent can chose where they want to go to work.
 After you make them an offer…they still have to accept!
-This topic came to mind yesterday when I was visiting with the President of a client company that I have worked with in the past.
-He is outstanding at selling his company to candidates and, as a result, he has successfully competed with large employers such as Caterpillar and John Deere when we have worked together in the past…even in a booming economy.
+This topic came to mind yesterday when I was visiting with the President of a client company that I have worked with in the past as both a “headhunter” and employee retention trainer.
+As an employee retention author, I use him as a great example of how to do it right.
+He is outstanding at selling his company to candidates and, as a result, he has successfully competed with large employers such as Caterpillar and John Deere.

-Yesterday he and I met with his team in one of his newly acquired companies to discuss several search assignments that I am working with his team on.
-As the discussion was drawing to a close, HE brought up the topic of how to sell the organization to prospective candidates.
-Our discussion was the basis for writing this and article and will be the basis for the next few articles in the “No Nonsense Letter.”
+I have met with his team in the past at one of his companies to discuss recruiting and employee retention strategies.
+As the discussion was drawing to a close, HE brought up the topic of how to sell the organization to prospective candidates to his leadership team.
+Some key points he brought up were:

-When does that enthusiasm start?
+- Build enthusiasm.
 It starts when you set up a time to do a phone interview.
 You set a time to call the candidate for the phone interview…CALL EXACTLY AT THAT TIME!
-Amazingly…very few companies do.
-As a result…candidates are amazed by your timely call because what should be common courtesy is rarely practiced by many companies today.
+Very few companies do.
+As a result, candidates are amazed by your timely call because what should be common courtesy is rarely practiced by many companies today.
 You have just set yourself apart from 90% of the other companies and just taken the first step in the process of SELLING THE ORGANIZATION by calling on time!